JovaniPink/nba-data/README.md

 - [mypy](http://mypy-lang.org/) for static typing analysis
 - [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit style.
 - [isort](https://github.com/timothycrosley/isort/) for import organization.

+## Overview

+Currently working on some analysis with Power BI.
+To get the NBA data I created some Python scripts that run through NBA stats pages and storing the data into a PostgreSQL database.
+I've model the data in form of a star schema to work well with Power BI and it's data modeling.

 ## Todo Checklist